Larium/accounting-pattern/README.md

 Payment process and Account handling using [Accounting Patterns](http://martinfowler.com/eaaDev/).

-The concept is that a Payment provider process a Payment Transction, on behalf of a Merchant.
+The concept is that a Payment provider process a Payment Transaction, on behalf of a Merchant.

 Payment provider MUST stores the Transaction and MUST creates [Account Entries](http://martinfowler.com/eaaDev/AccountingEntry.html) for each of the participants.